denten-books/plain-text/0-chapter.md

 Lev Manovich once described his massive image panoramas as an artifact of an alien life in the process of observing the human condition.
-My other compatriot and sometimes mentor, Svetlana Boym, also considered her estrangement a methodology, applicable to life and scholarship.
+My other compatriot and mentor Svetlana Boym also considered her estrangement a methodology, applicable to life and scholarship.
 Defamiliarization plays an instrumental part of an immigrant's survival mechanism.
 The digitally displaced similarly hold on to the discomfort of the encounter with the machine.
 Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness or integration.
 I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to